andrewn9/raylib-ecs/README.md

 # raylib-ecs

-attempt at an ecs (entity component system) in raylib
+entity component system in raylib

 compile using the makefile